Christensen & Jensen Attorneys

 Salt Lake City, UT 84101

 Send Karra A Message

-Karra is president of Christensen & Jensen, and before that was Managing Director for nine years.
-She is co-chair of the firm’s Commercial Litigation and Crisis Management practice groups, and is one of the most experienced and successful appellate attorneys in the state.
-Karra has been recognized by Super Lawyers magazine as one of the top 100 Lawyers in the entire intermountain West (Utah, Idaho, Montana, Nevada, and Wyoming) and top 50 women (2012).
-Karra has been recognized by Super Lawyers magazine (Thomson Reuters) as one of the Top 75 lawyers in the entire intermountain West (Utah, Idaho, Montana, Nevada, and Wyoming); as one of the top lawyers in Utah for business and civil litigation (2007-2011); and as one of the nation's best, honored in its Business Edition, for corporate and commercial matters (2009-2011).
-She has consistently been named as one of Utah’s “Legal Elite” by Utah Business magazine.
+Karra Porter has been President or Managing Director of Christensen & Jensen for 19 years.
+She is co-chair of the firm’s Commercial Litigation and Crisis Management practice groups, and is one of the most experienced and successful commercial and appellate lawyers in Utah.
+She has consistently been recognized by Super Lawyers/Thomsen Reuters as one of the Top 100 Lawyers in the intermountain west (Utah, Idaho, Montana, Nevada, and Wyoming), and as one of the nation’s best attorneys for corporate and commercial matters.
+Karra has also been consistently named one of Utah’s “Legal Elite” by Utah Business Magazine.

 AREAS OF PRACTICE

 Commercial and Business Litigation: Represents corporations and individuals in contract disputes, trade secret and unfair competition claims, trademark and intellectual property litigation, statutory claims, franchise disputes, and numerous other commercial disputes.
 Representative matters include:

 - Lead counsel in largest litigated FTC enforcement action in the country ($270 million)